PlutoZhang/ztrial-scenarios/scenario_2.md

           `https://10.149.60.146:7554/api/v1/sample-node-api/cars`
           >**TBD:** to add a screeshot.

-          You could see that the new paths you added are not deployed to the Zowe server yet.
+          You could see that the new paths you added locally are not deployed to the Zowe server yet.

     2. Redeploy the updated sample API node files to the Zowe server.